 Sesame seeds

 Sesame seeds are low FODMAP in 11g serves or approximately 1 tablespoon per person.
-In serves of 66g or approximately 6 tablespoons, they contain high amounts of fructans.
-This suggests there is a bit of wiggle room in what constitutes a low-medium FODMAP serve.
+Monash used to specify that in serves of 66g or approximately 6 tablespoons, they contain high amounts of fructans.
+The upper threshold is currently deleted from the Monash app.

 Sunflower seeds

 Sunflower seeds are low FODMAP in 6g serves or approximately 2 teaspoons.
-In serves of 70g they contain high amounts of fructans.
-This suggests that there is some wiggle room in what constitutes a low-moderate FODMAP serve.
+Monash used to specify that in serves of 70g they contain high amounts of fructans.
+The upper threshold is currently deleted from the Monash app.

 Walnuts